Banata

 Session lifetime7 days7 days (reduce if needed)

-Access token lifetime15 minutes15 minutes
+Access token lifetime15 min15 min

 Rate Limiting

-These are enforced by default.
+Exceeding these returns a 429 Too Many Requests response.
 For additional protection, add rate limiting at the infrastructure level (Cloudflare WAF, Vercel Edge Middleware, etc.).

 Trusted Origins